24Slides/auth-connector/examples/auth-handlers.md

     }

     /**
-     * Send a link with password resetting token.
+     * Reset a password by the token.
      *
      * @param SessionGuard $guard
      * @param string $email